Doreen Patrick

 Sharon Primeau

-Indigenous Education in Southern Dakelh territory
+Indigenous Education in Southern Dakelh and Tshilqot'in territory

 We are committed to building relationships within the community, with the aim of establishing connections that lead to a deeper appreciation and enhance respect for Indigenous peoples and their cultures.
 It is our intention to convey to the communities around us the genuine vision of cultural integrity and the understanding that the land and environment greatly inform the culture and traditions of Indigenous groups throughout Canada.